hashicorp/terraform-provider-aws/website/docs/r/medialive_input.html.markdown

 ## Import

-MediaLive Input can be imported using the `id`, e.g.,
+Import MediaLive Input using the `id`.
+For example:

 ```
 $ terraform import aws_medialive_input.example 12345678